NewQODEX QA Services for API teams.Learn more →

 Most teams test APIs one of two ways: someone clicks through Postman before a release, or someone maintains a folder of scripted tests that slowly drifts away from what the API actually does.
 An autonomous agent replaces both jobs with a three-step loop: chat, scenario, deterministic replay.

-You tell the agent what to verify, in plain English.
+Tell the agent what to verify in plain English.
 No DSL, no test framework boilerplate.

-Here is the kind of exchange the scenario encodes for the cross-user check, and what a real failure looks like:
+Say you ask the agent to verify that a regular user cannot read another user's invoices.
+Here is the exchange the scenario encodes, and what a real failure looks like:

 // authenticated as user B, requesting user A's invoice